 Moss: It's been so relatable, though I like to think people know it's exaggerated.
 But at the same time, we've been doing this for five years, so a lot of people have forwarded us real emails that are 20 times more horrifying than anything we'd come up with.
 Today, someone sent us an email they'd received that said: "Hey, ladies.
 It's 2:00 in the morning and no one's responded to my email, so I went ahead and bought this, this, and this and it came out to about $400, so everyone owes me..."
 Imagine waking up at 7 a.m. to that in your inbox.
 More often than not, it's been less of, "Oh my God.
 Does this really happen?" and more, "Oh my God.
 I thought I was the only one!"

 Maybe this book will keep people in check.
-If they recognize themselves as culprits, it'll be an "I can't believe I wrote something like that" moment, and they'll change their ways.
+If they recognize themselves as culprits, it will be an "I can't believe I wrote something like that" moment, and they'll change their ways.

 Markowitz: It's one of those things where there's no way to avoid sending a "hey, ladies" email.
 Caroline and I have both had bridal events since we started writing, and I tried.
 One time, I did a bcc list and left out all the frills and "yay, so excited!"
 You know what?
 It was a really unpleasant email.
 I realized, "Why am I conducting this business-style email when everyone keeps writing back cutesy and so nice?
 You kinda just have to lean into the "hey ladies!" emails.